A black cat with green eyes, sprawled on a window ledge, is staring at me.

-Twitching the tip of her tail, she gazes at my frantic scramble to grab my camera and attach a lens.
+Twitching the tip of her tail, she watches my frantic scramble to grab my camera and attach a lens.
 The sun is moving rapidly toward the waterline, and in the small canal next to me, a liquid canvas of brilliant color is coming to life like an exploding rainbow on the water.

-A small island four miles from the shores of Venice, Burano is a tiny fishing village with a storybook feel.
+A small island four miles from the shores of Venice, Italy, Burano is a tiny fishing village with a storybook feel.
 The island’s narrow canals are lined with brightly colored homes painted according to district.
 For visitors watching the local residents go about their daily routine, hanging laundry, off-loading fish from their boats and cooking meals, it is like watching a living canvas.
 The artistry of daily life here epitomizes everything romantic about Italy.

 The history of Burano is unremarkable compared to the neighboring islands of Murano - where famous glass work is created, and Torcello, one of the first islands populated in Venice.